analogdevicesinc/ai8x-synthesis/README.md

 eval "$(pyenv virtualenv-init -)"
 ```

-If you use zsh as the shell (default on macOS), add these same commands to  `~/.zshrc` in addition.
+If you use zsh as the shell (default on macOS), add these same commands to `~/.zprofile` or `~/.zshrc` in addition to adding them to the bash startup scripts.

 Next, close the Terminal, open a new Terminal and install Python 3.8.6.